 A collision between an aircraft and one or more birds is termed a birdstrike.
-Birdstrikes may cause significant damage to an aircraft and/or, if the birds are ingested into a jet engine, a significant and sudden loss of power due to a bird being ingested by a jet engine.
+A birdstrike can have varied levels of damage from an insignificant impact not affecting the aircraft to a major impact where an aircraft may experience a sudden loss of power due to a bird being ingested by a jet engine.
 If this happens during take-off or initial climb of a fully-loaded passenger aircraft, the result can be potentially catastrophic.
 Active wildlife management on the airport is part of the day to day operation for improved safety outcomes.

-The Melbourne Airport Planting Guide provides advice on avoiding bird-attracting plantings in urban landscapes around the airport:
+The Melbourne Airport Planting Guide below provides advice on avoiding bird-attracting planting in urban landscapes around the airport.

-At night, and during periods of poor visibility during the day, pilots rely on both aircraft instruments and the pattern of our airfield ground lighting, principally the high intensity approach and runway lights, to assist in aligning themselves with the runway and to touch down at the correct point.
-Therefore, other lights should not be displayed which could distract pilots or confuse them by being mistaken for aeronautical ground lights.
+At night and during periods of poor visibility during the day, pilots rely on both aircraft instruments and the pattern of our airfield ground lighting, principally the high intensity approach and runway lights to assist in aligning themselves with the runway in order to touch down safely.
+Any other form of lighting which could distract or confuse pilots should not be visible within the airport surrounds.

 Advice for the guidance of designers and installation contractors is provided for situations where lights are to be installed within a 6km radius of a known aerodrome.
-Lights within this area fall into a category most likely to be subjected to the provisions of the regulation 94 of CAR 1988.
+Lights within this area fall into a category most likely to be subject to the provisions of the regulation 94 of Civil Aviation Regulations 1988.
 Within this large area, there exists a primary area which is divided into four light control zones: A, B, C and D. These zones reflect the degree of interference ground lights can cause as a pilot approaches to land.

 To view the 6km radius and Zones A.B, C and D read our Airport Protection of Airspace Regulations document.